jenkinsci/github-branch-source-plugin/.github/CONTRIBUTING.md

 ## How to submit your contribution

-Changes should come in the form of pull requests to the master branch of the main repository.
+Changes should come in the form of pull requests to the controller branch of the main repository.
 Contributors may do so from the origin repository, e.g.
 `https://github.com/jenkinsci/github-branch-source-plugin`, or from their own fork, e.g.
 `https://github.com/firstTimeContributor/github-branch-source-plugin`.

-Changes should never be made directly to master.
+Changes should never be made directly to controller.
 This holds true for all contributions, no matter the person or the change.
 Pull requests allow for easy code review.

 High-impact security patches may sometimes follow an accelerated process.
 The